Spiderland: Legacy

-Spiderland is considered a major influence on the post-rock bands Mogwai, Godspeed You!
+Spiderland is considered a major influence on the post-rock bands Godspeed You!
 Black Emperor, Isis and Explosions in the Sky.
-Lou Barlow of Dinosaur Jr. and Sebadoh said the album was "quiet-to-loud" while still sounding like nothing before, as if "a new kind of music", while PJ Harvey included it in her 1992 "Ten For Today" list of records.
-Bob Nastanovich of Pavement ranked it as among his favorite albums.
+Lou Barlow of Dinosaur Jr. and Sebadoh said the album was "quiet-to-loud" while still sounding like nothing before, as if "a new kind of music."
+Mogwai's Stuart Braithwaite was struck by the "psychic playing" evident on Spiderland, stating "when I heard it, it was unlike anything I’d heard before.
+I still don’t know if I have heard anything else like it, now.
+Obviously a lot of bands take a lot from it – I know that we did."
+PJ Harvey included Spiderland in her 1992 "Ten For Today" list of records, while Bob Nastanovich of Pavement ranked it as among his favorite albums.

 Its cover was recreated by The Shins in the music video for "New Slang".
 The album is regarded as essential to "the fabric of math-rock genre".
 Peschek described it as "the ur-text for what became known as post-rock, a fractured, almost geometric reimagining of rock music stripped of its dionysiac impulse."
 Rachel Devine of The List called Spiderland "arguably the most disproportionately influential [album] in music history".
 Pitchfork's Stuart Berman noted how the album "motivated a cluster of semi-popular bands in the late-90s and early 2000s to adopt its whisper-to-scream schematic.
 It's the boundless inspiration it perpetually provides for all the bands that have yet to emerge from the basement."
 In 2015, Gigwise named the album in their list of "The 11 most vicious post-hardcore albums ever."

 In the 2010s AllMusic's Mark Deming described it as one of the most singular and important albums of the '90s, and in 2003, Pitchfork named it the twelfth best album of the 1990s.
+Fact magazine would also rate it the third best album of the 1990s.
+In 2024, The Independent ranked it number five on their list of the 20 most underrated albums ever.
 Writing in 2000, Robert Christgau was less enthusiastic, and said that despite their "sad-sack affect", Slint are actually "art-rockers without the courage of their pretensions", and noted that the lyrics were not to his liking.
-In The New Rolling Stone Album Guide, journalist Mac Randall felt even though it is more accessible than Tweez, "[t]he absence of anything resembling a tune continues to nag."
+In The New Rolling Stone Album Guide, journalist Mac Randall felt even though it is more accessible than Tweez, "[t]he absence of anything resembling a tune continues to nag".
 Touch and Go founder Corey Rusk observed how Spiderland is "like an icon now.
 But when it came out, nobody cared!
 The band had broken up by the time the album came out, and it really didn't sell particularly well or get written about all that much in the year it was released.
 But it was a revolutionary, groundbreaking record, and it's one of the few instances where people catch up to it later on."